ant-design/ant-design/docs/pattern/form.en-US.md

 title: Form
 ---

-As an important interface to obtain user input, form plays a role of matching answers to questions.
+As an important interface to obtain user input, forms play the important role of matching answers to questions.

-In the design of a form, it's recommended to:
+When designing a form, it's recommended to:

 1. Make sure users know what is required to enter and why.